HongminMu/ZhuMang/README.md

     --video=1 \
     --display
 ```

-### Obstacle Avoidance with Haptic Feedback
-To enable obstacle avoidance with vibration modules, purchase two vibration modules and configure the serial communication according to the comments in `zhendong.py`.

 ### Visualization without Vibration Modules
 If you want to visualize the obstacle avoidance process without using vibration modules, use `zhendong_visualization.py`: